 my approach to the dulcimer

 I am often asked why I play mostly in DAA, rather than today’s more dominant DAD tuning.
-Whilst I enjoy many benefits from DAA, the real reason is not a about the pros and cons of DAA vs DAD, but about the configuration of the instrument itself.
+Whilst I enjoy many benefits from DAA, and there are many, the real reason is not just about the pros and cons of DAA vs DAD, but about the configuration of the instrument itself.
 This article aims to explain that configuration and thus the approach I have to the dulcimer.

 It was back in 1972 when I first saw (what when we then called) the Appalachian dulcimer.
 At that time the instrument typically had an hour-glass shape but more importantly, it had 3 strings and a diatonic fretting pattern (ie no ½ frets).
 My first dulcimers followed this configuration, as do my dulcimers today.
 The late, great Roger Nicholson was my main inspiration when I started out and his dulcimers had that same configuration too.

 Ionian mode, now called DAA, but typically then in (or near) the key of C (CGG), was the tuning used at that time to play major scale pieces.
 To this day DAA, but more commonly for me in the key of E (EBB), is the tuning I use most for the major scale.